× Home

 Tom Waits

-With the melancholy and the quiet icy country roads of Pas-de-Calais in the winter still engraved in my memory, as well as the unforgettable scent of her body, and all the other things I'd assumed were to do with her French quarters, this is the way he still gets into my sick-bed, in continuous yearning cycles.
-The atmospheres conjured up may also relate well to late night Berlin clubs, at times when cigars were still allowed in public bars.
-I don’t mean to displace you – buddy – but sorry, you have been the one who helped me recover from the sorrows of surrogacy, departure and estrangement (I will get over all this shortly, I think).
-But one thing here is for sure: my piano – too – has been drinking, and still does.
-Some types of disappointments are the exquisite stuff of life, no matter what they say.
-Never a bitter feeling, darling, those days were roses.
+Pas-de-Calais in the winter.
+The roads were quiet and icy.
+Still engraved in my memory, as well as the unforgettable scent of cherry lips, are the melancholy, the tragedy, the claustrophobia, and all the other bitchy things I assumed were to do with her French quarters.
+Still today, this is the way Tom Wait's music, solace to the lovesick, gets into my sick-bed, in continuous yearning cycles.
+Other remembrance ambiances include the Berlin night clubs, at times when cigars were still allowed in public places.
+And of course my bedroom in the Gina's apartment, where I hung the most beautiful clothes bags on the wall.
+I didn’t mean to displace you – buddy – but sorry, you have been the one who helped me recover from the sorrows of departure, estrangement and surrogacy (I will get over all this shortly, I think).
+One thing here is certain: the pianos have been drinking, and still do.
+And as you may have just guessed, Sir, some types of disappointments are the exquisite stuff of life, no matter what they say.
+Never a bitter feeling, darling.
+Those days were roses.

 Lucio Battisti